 What is Za’atar spice?

-Before we go any further, I know you might not be too familiar with Za’atar, so let’s start there.
+Before we go any further, you might not be too familiar with Za’atar, so let’s start there.
 Za’atar is an Eastern Mediterranean and Middle Eastern spice blend that has as many variations as cooks who make it.
 Some blends keep it simple with just three ingredients and others are more elaborate.
-Typically, it’s made from the following spices:
+Herbs and spices you might find in Za’atar blends include:

 Health Benefits of Almonds

 Almonds are one of my fave everyday ingredients because they have so much nutrition to offer—and they’re super versatile.
 I snack on almonds, create plant-based ‘cheeses’ out of almonds, and bake with almond meal.
 I even added them to my A-Z high fibre food list.

 - about 10% of your daily calcium (97mg)

 - there are also 97mg of magnesium to support your nervous system, and heart health